 Hard Drive Crash Warning Signs

 Understanding the early signs of hard drive failure is key to being ready for a crash.
 It doesn’t mean that these signs will automatically lead to hard disk crash and a need for data recovery, but it will surely help.
 The always infamous “blue screen of death” (BSOD) in Windows systems, is a key indicator, as it can predict crashes better than most signals.
 Your BIOS’ S.M.A.R.T. system can also alert you to signs of a failed hard disk.
-That was time to have a look at the differences between SSD and HDD.

 Other key physical failure signs include abnormal clicking, scratching or crushing noises.
 If you observe any of these, shut down your system immediately.
 In this case, it’s likely your hard drive might be having a mechanical issue and needs data recovery.
 This sound is the sound of your drive heads, which may be scraping the platters.
 The more your drive heads damage the platters, the more critical data may be lost.